Iliyakarimi020304/laravel-project-manager/README.md

 # Laravel Project & Task Manager

-A modern, responsive **project & task management app** built with Laravel Breeze (dark mode enabled).
+A modern, responsive **project & task management app** built with Laravel Breeze.
 Manage projects, track tasks, set priorities, and keep deadlines in check — all in one place.

 ---